-If you filed an extension, you have about a week away to get your tax return filed to the IRS.
+If you filed an extension, you have until October 16 to file your tax return with the IRS.

 Here are a few things you need to know:

 The tax deadlines for IRS personal tax returns are October 16.
 For the state of Louisiana, personal tax returns are actually due November 15, since the returns are originally due May 15th.

 Keep in mind, certain business tax returns have different deadlines.
 It is best to go to IRS.gov to verify your business tax filing deadline.

 S-corporations and partnerships are due September 15, if a valid tax extension was filed.

 What happens if you file after the deadline?